-Major financial institutions in China are developing their own wealth management businesses, and international financial institutions have also been expanding to the Chinese market in recent years, all targeting high net worth individuals.
-We compete with the private banking departments of domestic and global banks, insurance companies and securities firms.
+Major financial institutions in China are developing their own wealth management businesses, and international financial institutions have also been expanding to the market in China in recent years, all targeting high net worth individuals.
+We compete with the private banking or wealth management departments of domestic and global banks, insurance companies and securities firms.

 - Commercial Banks.
-We compete with state-owned banks and commercial banks, such as Bank of China, China Merchants Bank, China Minsheng Bank and China Everbright Bank. - Global private banks.
-Many global banks, such as UBS, Citi and Goldman Sachs, have private banking businesses serving high net worth individuals in China. - Trust companies.
+We compete with state-owned banks and commercial banks. - Global private banks.
+Many global banks have private banking businesses serving high net worth individuals in China. - Trust companies.
 Trust companies are also providing clients with wealth management services including offering trust products and tailor-made trust planning. - Independent wealth management service providers.
-A number of independent wealth management service providers have emerged in China in recent years and some of them also rely on their in-house asset management arms.

-- Insurance companies.
-Many insurance companies in China, such as Ping An Insurance, maintain their own wealth management teams and sales forces to distribute their products. - Securities firms.
-We also compete with leading securities firms such as Huatai Securities and China International Capital Corporation, which have entered the wealth management business in recent years.
+A number of independent wealth management service providers have emerged in China in recent years and some of them also rely on their in-house asset management arms. - Insurance companies.
+Many insurance companies in China maintain their own wealth management teams and sales forces to distribute their products. - Securities firms.
+We also compete with leading securities firms which have entered the wealth management business in recent years. - Wealth management subsidiaries of commercial banks.
+More than 20 banks in China have announced their applications to CIBRC for the establishment of wealth management subsidiaries, following Administrative Measures on Wealth Management Subsidiaries of Commercial Banks.